Course Material Adoption and Access

 6 important reasons to report your course adoptions (or lack thereof)

-1. Students who use financial aid vouchers to purchase course materials may only use these at MCLA's Follett bookstore.
+1. Students who use financial aid vouchers to purchase course materials may only use these at MCLA's bookstore.
 It is fine to make students aware that materials can be purchased less expensively elsewhere, but if you do not adopt the materials via the bookstore, students with financial aid vouchers will not be able to purchase them, or may need to wait days or weeks for a special order.

 2. The library reviews all adoptions reported to the bookstore for possible addition to the collection.
 Many students find no-cost access to course materials via the library extremely helpful.
 If you do not report your materials to the bookstore, the library will not know to evaluate them for purchase.